DaselahGraham/README/README.md

 In the context of the insurance industry, the insights gained from this dataset can help businesses predict healthcare expenses, set pricing models, and make data driven decisions.
 Insurance companies need to assess risk factors associated with their members to offer fair yet competitive prices.
 By analyzing factors such as location, smoking habits, and BMI, insurers can build predictive models for risk assessment, and adjust accordingly.

 For example:
-- **Geographic Influence**: If the data shows that individuals from the Southeast region tend to incur higher charges on average insurers can adjust premiums for clients from this region to better reflect the risk.
+- **Geographic Influence**: The data shows that individuals from the Southeast region tend to incur higher charges on average.
+Insurers can adjust premiums for clients from this region to better reflect the risk.
-- **Smoking Habits**: If smokers have higher healthcare expenses, insurance providers may offer higher premiums to smokers to cover the added risk of chronic conditions.
-They may also
+- **Smoking Habits**: Smokers have higher healthcare expenses, insurance providers may offer higher premiums to smokers to cover the added risk of chronic conditions.
+They may also offer incentives to get their members to quite.
+Sunshine Health's Healthy Behaviors program aims to help members improve their health and wellness.
+The program also helps members manage chronic conditions.
 - **BMI and Health Costs**: Recognizing the connection between higher BMI and increased healthcare costs allows insurers to tailor health-related benefits or preventive programs for individuals with higher BMI categories.

-In real-world applications, this analysis can guide insurance companies in improving customer segmentation, pricing strategies, and the development of more tailored policies for their clientele.
+In real-world applications, this analysis can guide insurance companies in improving customer segmentation, pricing strategies, and the development of more tailored policies for their members.
 Additionally, healthcare professionals can use these insights to recommend lifestyle changes and preventative care based on risk factors.

 ---